quantiota/Riemannian-Neural-Fields/README.md

 ---

-> *This repository represents a new direction in geometric AI: learning not as optimization, but as the natural flow of knowledge through structured information space.*
+> *This repository represents a new direction in geometric AI: learning not as optimization, but as the natural flow of knowledge through structured information space with non-homogeneous neuron density and evolving geometry.*